Mailu/Mailu/docs/demo.rst

 --------------

-If you wish to add new domains to the server for test purposes, you could either direct the MX for one of you domains to ``test.mailu.io`` or have your MX  point to the server's IP address.
+If you wish to add new domains to the server for test purposes, you could either direct the MX for one of your domains to ``test.mailu.io`` or have your MX  point to the server's IP address.

 Also, all subdomains of ``test.mailu.io`` point to this server.
 Thus, you can